Daniels2023/studyCase/README.md

 ## Final step - BI Analysis

-BI analyses can be achieved with or without an integrated database, if data analyses start to play an important role in the company so, it is recommended a unified database as it can provide data consistency, standardization and accessibility.
+BI analysis can be achieved with or without an integrated database, if data analysis start to play an important role in the company so, it is recommended a unified database as it can provide data consistency, standardization and accessibility.
 But in any circumstance, Power BI can connect with any dataset from different data sources.
 In this study case, I provided a simple sales overview of everything we cover until here so far.

 ![PowerBI overview](https://github.com/Daniels2023/studyCase/assets/124798004/77beb31a-1196-4054-88ae-3c6815a9e98f)